V-Shadbolt/stable-diffusion-telegram-bot/README.md

 10. Delete the existing `cublas64_11.dll` and `cusparse64_11.dll` from `...\stable-diffusion-webui-directml\venv\Lib\site-packages\torch\lib`
 11. Rename the copied `cublas.dll` and `cusparse.dll` files to `cublas64_11.dll` and `cusparse64_11.dll` respectively
 12. Run `webui.bat --use-zluda --api --listen`
+> Note, first image generation will take a very long time and will look like it is doing nothing.
+The bot will likely time out.
+Leave your computer be for quite some time and keep an eye on the terminal window for progress.

 ***Option 1: Python***
 To get started with Python, ensure you have [Python 3.10.6](https://www.python.org/downloads/release/python-3106/) installed and added to your PATH prior to following the steps below: